Analytics & Reporting

 3

-The search terms report shows the actual queries triggering ads.
-This pulls the report and flags irrelevant queries burning budget, high-performing queries worth adding as exact match, and patterns that suggest a new ad group structure.
+The search terms report shows the actual queries triggering your ads, and this step pulls it and flags the problems.
+Identify irrelevant queries burning budget, high-performing queries worth adding as exact match, and patterns that point to a new ad group structure.
+Sorting by cost puts the biggest budget drains at the top of the list.

 Prompt